-Annuity target funds (and their predecessors, lifestyle funds) are a type of retirement target fund.
-Annuity Target funds are designed for pension scheme members who will buy a guaranteed annuity (pension) when they reach retirement.
+Annuity Target funds are designed for pension scheme members who will buy an annuity - which is a guaranteed income for life - when they reach retirement.

 There are two main stages